-Contact us online now to speak with an Orange County child custody lawyer!
+Contact us online now to speak with an child custody lawyer in Orange County!

 Who Will Get Custody?

-Child custody may not be determined by any one element of a divorce.
-When judges make decisions on custody arrangements, they assess the family situation and apply a "best interest of the child" test in order to determine whether a custody order will benefit the child's safety, health, and future.
-By presenting as much information as possible and being open to cooperation with the other parent, you may be able to attain a positive custody arrangement that works in the best interest of you and your family.
+Therefore, by presenting as much information as possible and being open to cooperation with the other parent, you may be able to attain a favorable custody arrangement that works in the best interest of you and your family.

-The top priority of the family court is the well-being of the children in question, and the judge will always consider what is in the best interest of the child when determining custody.
+The top priority of the family court is the well-being of the children in question.

 Some of the factors the court will take into consideration include:

 - The child's relationship to and bond with each parent